The following article is part of the self-preparation for the modern BVOP® Certified Project Manager program.

-Resources may relate to financial resources, environment, safety needs, professional human skills, materials, information technology, tools, databases, and other physical or nonphysical resources needed for the realization of the program.
+Resources may relate to finance, environment, safety needs, professional human skills, materials, information technology, tools, databases, and other physical or nonphysical assets needed for the realization of the program.

-The Business Value-Oriented Program Management (BVOPGM) office estimate and allocate resources during the entire program realization, and this may need involvement in:
+The Business Value-Oriented Program Management (BVOPGM) office estimates and allocates resources during the entire program realization, which may lead to involvement in:

 - Planning, estimating and requesting financial resources

-- Planning, estimating and requesting material physical or nonphysical resources
+- Planning, estimating and requesting physical or nonphysical resources

 - Planning and requesting new personnel recruitment